inchworks/picinch/README.md

 - Contributors create simple slideshows.
 Each slide has a selection of title, photo and caption.
 Slides adjust in layout to match the content.
 There is a basic facility to edit and reorder slides.

-- Slideshows may be organised into topics, defined by a curator.
+- Slideshows may be organised into topics, as defined by a curator.
 Topics may be defined in advance, or applied to existing slideshows.
 A topic can be viewed as a single slideshow, or as a page listing the individual contributions.

 - Sign-up is restricted to a pre-set list of members, suitable for a club.